openplans/shareabouts/README.md

 Shareabouts [![Build Status](https://secure.travis-ci.org/openplans/shareabouts.png)](http://travis-ci.org/openplans/shareabouts)
 ===========

-Shareabouts is an online mapping tool to gather crowd sourced public input in a social and engaging process.
+Shareabouts is an online mapping tool to gather crowdsourced public input in a social and engaging process.
 Using Shareabouts, people can drop a pin on a map to provide ideas, suggestions, and comments for planning and design issues.
-It complements and extends the reach of your existing or future project by collecting input from the people who know the city best.
 And as a mobile-friendly application, Shareabouts makes it easy to add input on the go.

+Add New Places
+  : Adding places is easy.
+The simple interface lets users quickly drop pins on the map with descriptions and other useful information.

+Comment on Places
+  : Engage your audience in meaningful conversation.
+Users can leave [rich media] comments on places.

+Explore Places & Comments
+  : The map allows users to find places and comments in their areas of interest.

+Show Support
+  : Need to know which places are most popular?
+Users can vote for their favorite places to show their support.

+Social Sharing
+  : Harness the power of viral marketing.
+Users engage their social network when they share places on Twitter and Facebook.

+Activity Feed
+  : See a list of recently submitted places, comments, and support.

+Place Types
+  : Collect information about different types of places.
+Data filtering by place type.

+Responsive Design
+  : We've designed Shareabouts to work great and look beautiful on all screen sizes—desktop, mobile, and touch screens!

+Configurable Surveys
+  : Want to collect specific information?
+Our flexible data storage allows you to create your own surveys.
+Crowdsource more than just comments.

+Custom Map Layers
+  : Overlay pertinent geographic data.
+Applying your custom style rules, the Shareabouts map can pull in your GeoJson URLs as additional map layers.

+Internationalization
+  : Do your users speak various languages?
+Shareabouts is internationalizable.
+It's easy to customize the user interface with locale-specific translations.

 Documentation
 -------------